10 tips for organising your export of grains, pulses and oilseeds to Europe

 - Transferring the costs of examining customer complaints to the supplier

 - Read about your rights as a smaller supplier in the easy-to-read publication of The Directive on Unfair Trading Practices in the agricultural and food supply chain.
+You can find the enforcement authorities per country in the key rules of the Directive.

 2. Use payment terms that are acceptable for you and your client